 Be more adaptable to change:

-Your brain does not like change and is wired to expect the worst, but there are always unexpected things in life that you have not prepared for and you will need to deal with.
+Your brain doesn’t like change and is wired to expect the worst, but there are always unexpected things in life that you haven’t prepared for and you’ll need to deal with.
 Taking risks helps you respond better to that kind of stress.

 Reach your full potential:

 If you always go by the book, how will you ever learn what you truly can handle?
-Uncertainty pushes you to encounter your boundaries, increasing your chances to find out “what you are really made of”.
+Uncertainty pushes you to encounter your boundaries, increasing your chances to find out “what you’re really made of”.

 Avoid ‘what ifs’:

-Research suggests that people towards the end of their life tend to regret the risks they did not take and for opting for the safe route.
+Research suggests that people towards the end of their life tend to regret the risks they didn’t take and for opting for the safe route.
 Those who never take their risks will never know what could happen if they had tried to do things differently.

 Written by Sahar Habib